 - Ability to effectively and patiently supervise the work of other researchers.

 - Ability to work collaboratively with other researchers while working remotely.
 Comfort with teleconferencing technologies.
-Flexibility to work with team members in different time zones.

 - Ability to communicate effectively in both oral and written form.

 - Experience in public speaking and public engagement.